tendermint/tendermint/spec/abci/abci.md

       unbonding period. `MaxAgeNumBlocks` is calculated by dividing the unboding period by the average block time (e.g. 2 weeks / 6s per block = 2d8h).
   - `MaxNum (uint32)`: The maximum number of evidence that can be committed to a single block
+  - `ProofTrialPeriod (int64)`: The duration in terms of blocks that an indicted node has to provide proof of correctly executing a lock change in the event of amnesia evidence.

 ### ValidatorParams